7 tips for effective credit management and avoid business risks

 And remember, your lack of forcefulness at the beginning could come back to haunt you.

 6- Retain or request proof

-Keep or ask for documents stating that goods have been delivered or purchased services provided.
-You need to ensure the customer has no excuses to later withhold payment.
+Keep or ask for documents stating that goods have been delivered or services have been provided.
+You need to ensure the customer has no excuse to later withhold payment.

 7- Monitor credit with dedicated tools